felix-fly/v2ray-openwrt/README.md

   _ "v2ray.com/core/transport/internet/headers/tls"

   // JSON config support.
 Choose only one from the two below.
+  // The following line loads JSON from v2ctl
   _ "v2ray.com/core/main/json"
+  // The following line loads JSON internally
+  // Use this one v2ctl will be useless
+  // _ "v2ray.com/core/main/jsonem"

   // Load config from file or http(s)
   _ "v2ray.com/core/main/confloader/external"